Revolución Libertadora: September uprising

 On 16 September, a new uprising, led by General Eduardo Lonardi, General Pedro E. Aramburu and Admiral Isaac Rojas, deposed Perón and established a provisional government.
 For several days, there was some fighting in places like the city of Córdoba (Lonardi's central command), the Puerto Belgrano Naval Base near Bahía Blanca, another naval base at Río Santiago, near La Plata, and a mechanized infantry regiment at Curuzú Cuatiá, Corrientes Province.
 The rebellion in Corrientes, which was initially defeated, was led by Pedro Eugenio Aramburu, who later became one of the main players of the future government.
-Two rebel destroyers, that were enforcing the blockade of the Río de la Plata, were strafed by loyalist aircraft and suffered some casualties.
-The port and the army garrison at Mar del Plata was subjected to naval bombardment on 19 September by the light cruiser ARA 9 de Julio and several destroyers, while scattered skirmishes and air strikes took place elsewhere, including Buenos Aires itself.
+Two rebel destroyers, which were enforcing the blockade of the Río de la Plata, were strafed by loyalist aircraft and suffered some casualties.
+The port and the army garrison at Mar del Plata was subjected to naval bombardment on 19 September by the light cruiser ARA 9 de Julio and several destroyers, while scattered skirmishes and airstrikes took place elsewhere, including Buenos Aires itself, where the headquarters of the Nationalist Liberation Alliance, loyal to Perón, were assaulted and destroyed by Sherman tanks on 21 September.

-After realizing that the country was on the brink of a civil war, Perón decided to avoid massive bloodshed and resigned as President, subsequently seeking asylum in Paraguay after taking shelter aboard the Paraguay gunboat.
+After realizing that the country was on the brink of a civil war, Perón decided to avoid massive bloodshed and resigned as President, subsequently seeking asylum in Paraguay after taking shelter aboard the ARP Paraguay.

 On 23 September, Lonardi assumed the presidency and gave a conciliatory speech from the balcony of the Casa Rosada, saying that there would be "neither victors nor vanquished" (ni vencedores ni vencidos, replaying a phrase uttered by Urquiza when he was victorious over Rosas at the Battle of Caseros).
 General Lonardi promised that the interim administration would end as soon as the country was "reorganized".
 His conciliatory tone earned him the opposition of hard-liners, and in November an internal coup deposed Lonardi and placed General Aramburu in the presidency, giving rise to a wild "anti-Peronism".

 Aftermath

-After the Revolución Libertadora, Perón and his followers were accused of treason, and Eva Perón's remains were moved secretly to Italy and buried in a graveyard at Milan under a fake identity.
-Public references to Perón or his late wife, including songs, writings and pictures, were forbidden.
-Even sportsmen like Delfo Cabrera, Mary Terán de Weiss, many of the major basketball players, as well as Olympic-level athlete, Osvaldo Suárez, were unfairly punished, by being accused of having gotten their sports success only because they were Perón followers.
+The "Revolución Libertadora" dictatorship soon accused Perón and his followers of treason, and Eva Perón's remains were kidnapped by members of the dictatorship and moved secretly to Italy, where they were buried in a graveyard at Milan under a fake identity.
+Public references to Perón or his late wife, including songs, writings and pictures, were forbidden by the dictatorship, even including the mention of the name "Perón" out loud.
+Sportsmen like Delfo Cabrera, Mary Terán de Weiss, many of the major basketball players, as well as Olympic-level athlete, Osvaldo Suárez, were unfairly punished by the dictatorship and its associated press, by being accused of having gotten their sports success only because they were Perón followers.

-The Peronist Party suffered a proscription that was to last until Perón's return in 1973, even though Perón influenced the results of the 1958 and 1963 elections from his exile in Madrid.
+The Peronist Party suffered a proscription that was to last until Perón's return in 1973, even though Perón heavily influenced the results of the 1958 and 1963 elections from his exile in Madrid.